Estimated reading time: 5 minutes

 Your concerns are valid.
 The U.S. has outsourced over 3 million jobs, resulting in $37 billion lost or lower wages.
 Wage stagnation continues to widen the income inequality gap.

-The opportunities for skilled trade jobs are increasing, however, and many skilled trade services aren’t easily eliminated from the job market.
-You also have options to learn skilled trades without averaging $400 a month to pay back student loans.
+However, the opportunities for skilled trade jobs are increasing, and many skilled trade services aren’t easily eliminated from the job market.
+You also have options to learn trades without averaging $400 a month to pay back student loans.

 If you’re interested in learning more about skilled trade jobs as a career, we have a guide to help you get started.

 What Are Skilled Trades?

 A skilled trade is any job that requires specialized knowledge and specific skills.
 Professional jobs require broader and more generalized knowledge.

 For example, a Licensed Practical Nurse (LPN) is considered a high-skill trade.
 They specialize in one facet of the medical industry, patient care, and need a license and certificate to meet their state’s educational requirements.

 By contrast, a doctor is considered a professional job.
 Even when they choose a specific career path (like a pediatrician or surgeon), they still require several years of higher education and medical school.

 Unfortunately, there are common misconceptions about trade jobs.
 This prevents many people from making informed decisions about their careers.